obenchekroun/hadistory/README.md

 - SD Card.
 32GB is probably the minimum.
 Use a bigger one to support experimenting with multiple models and installing desktop components if desired.

 ## Setup
-1. Image the SD card with RPi OS Bookworm 64bit lite, then boot and update the OS
+1. Image the SD card with RPi OS Bookworm 64bit lite, then boot and update the OS.

 2. Set locale correctly using the following :
 ``` bash